 The Tiemstra Cooperage (De Kwakels 2) will show you the craft of making wooden barrels which were vital for transporting goods.

-If you just wish to visit the Weaver’s House and Cooperage, then admission to either costs €3 for adults, €1.50 for children 4-17.
+If you just wish to visit the Cooperage or the Weaver’s House, then admission to costs €3.50 or €4 respectively, for adults, €2 for children 4-17.

 Zaans Museum, Schansend 7, 1509 AW Zaandam